SalGiannetto/Getting_and_Cleaning_course_prl/README.md

 One of the most exciting areas in all of data science right now is wearable computing - see for example [this article](http://www.insideactivitytracking.com/data-science-activity-tracking-and-the-battle-for-the-worlds-top-sports-brand/).
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.

-In this project, data collected from the accelerometer and gyroscope of the Samsung Galaxy S smartphone was retrieved, worked with, and cleaned, to prepare a tidy data that can be used for later analysis.
+This project treats data collected from the accelerometer and gyroscope of the Samsung Galaxy S smartphone.
+Data were retrieved, manipulated, and cleaned in order to prepare a tidy dataset.

 This repository contains the following files: